brianhouse/art_and_code/units/1_encoding/description.md

 ## Context

 Of course, using coordinates to represent space is not unique to digital media.
 In the Western world, coordinate systems are associated with René Descartes and the Enlightenment (aka the "[Cartesian Grid](https://en.wikipedia.org/wiki/Cartesian_coordinate_system)"), when they were first used to visualize algebraic equations.
 Artists had been using grids before that, however, in order to divide up space into regularly sized units; notably, Leon Battista Alberti wrote a treatise in 1435 that included the use of grid systems to establish [linear perspective](https://en.wikipedia.org/wiki/Perspective_(graphical)) in painting.
-In the twentieth century, grids became very prominent through modernist [architecture]() and [design](https://www.readingdesign.org/modernist-grid).
+In the twentieth century, grids became very prominent tools through modernist [architecture]() and [design](https://www.readingdesign.org/modernist-grid).

 <p align="center">
   <img src="albertisketch.jpg" width=500 /><br />